In Brief

 If God can use the murder of His Son for the redemption of the world, He can use whatever has happened to you for purposes you cannot yet see.
 The providence that includes the worst thing that ever happened is the providence that governs your life today.

-If Scripture says God governs the falling of sparrows, does He govern the falling of stocks?
-If He numbers the hairs on your head, does He number the days of your life (Ps 139:16 — yes)?
-If He works out everything in conformity with the purpose of His will (Eph 1:11), where is the "everything" that escapes His working?
-Where, specifically, in the scope of reality is there a square inch that God does not govern?
-Name it.
+Here is a question for anyone who wants a limited providence — who will grant God the great spiritual matters and salvation, but means to keep some private acre of life as his own autonomous ground.
+Where, exactly, is the acre?
+If Scripture says He governs the falling of sparrows, does He govern the falling of markets?
+If He numbers the hairs on your head, does He number the days of your life (Ps 139:16 says yes)?
+If He works out everything in conformity with the purpose of His will (Eph 1:11), where is the everything that gets out?
+Name the square inch.
 Point to it.
-Which atom?
-Which event?
-Which decision?
+Which atom, which hour, which decision is sovereignly unattended?

 The Catch: A Father Is Holding You